soniacweb/js-bootcamp-movies/README.md

 ## setTimeout() function

 The code excert below explained: the very first time this code runs, timoutId will be undefined, therefore the `if statement` won't run.
-When the user starts inputting keypresses, it will store in the `timeoutid` variable and the `setTimeout` will be triggered to only fetch data once there is a pause of one second in the user's input.
+When the user starts inputting keypresses, it will store in the `timeoutid` and the variable will be a truthy, triggering the if statement which will clear the `setTimeout`.
+The timer `setTimeout`, will only be triggered to fetch data once there is a pause of one second in the user's input.

 ```
 let timeoutId;